google/keytransparency/docs/verification.md

 ### Verification Steps

 1. Verify the cryptographic commitment to the public keys.
-The public keys themselves are contained in the `data` portion of the `committed` field.
-To verify that the public keys match the commitment in the `leaf_data` of the merkle tree, ensure that `leaf_data == CommitName(email, committed.key, committed.data)`
+The keys themselves are contained in the `data` portion of the `committed` field.
+To verify that the public keys match the commitment in the `leaf_data` of the Merkle Tree, ensure that `leaf_data == Commit(email, committed.key, committed.data)`.

-1. Verify the user’s index in the merkle tree, which is determined by SHA256 hash of the VRF value.
+1. Verify the user’s index in the Merkle Tree, which is determined by a SHA256 hash of the VRF value.
 Confirm that `VRF_Verify(pk, email, vrf, vrf_proof)` succeeds.
 The VRF ensures that the user’s email is protected, and the VRF proof ensures that there is only one possible index for the user.

-1. Verify that the leaf data, when combined with the interior neighbor nodes of the merkle tree matches the expected root in the signed map head (`smh`).
+1. Verify that the leaf data, when combined with the interior neighbor nodes of the Merkle Tree matches the expected root in the signed map head (`smh`).
-Use the index from the previous step to determine whether the neighbors values are on the left or right.
+Use the index from the previous step to determine whether the neighbors nodes are on the left or right.

-1. Verify that the signature on the SMH came from the expected domain provider.
-Use the domain provider’s public signing key to look up their signature in the `signatures` map.
-Verify that the signature is a valid signature over the ObjectHash of `map_head`.
+1. Verify that SMH is signed by the expected domain provider.
+Use the provider’s public signing key to look up their signature in the `signatures` map and verify that the signature valid over the ObjectHash of `map_head`.

-1. Verify that the signed map head has been included in an append only log
+1. Verify that the signed map head has been included in an append-only log
-    1. Verify the signed certificate timestamp (SCT) signature, which represents a promise by the CT server to include the SMH in the log within 24 hrs.
+    1. Verify the Signed Certificate Timestamp (SCT) signature, which represents a promise by the Certificate Transparency (CT) server to include the SMH in the log within 24 hrs.

-    1. If less than 24 hrs have passed, save the SCT for verification later
+    1. If less than 24 hrs have passed, save the SCT for verification later.

-    1. If more than 24 hrs have passed, request the latest signed tree head (STH) from CT and verify the signature.
+    1. If more than 24 hrs have passed, request the latest Signed Tree Head (STH) from CT and verify its signature.

     1. Request a consistency proof from the previous STH to the new one.
-If this if the first time ever interacting with Key Transparency, automatically trust the first correctly signed STH seen.
+If this is the first time ever interacting with Key Transparency, automatically trust the first correctly signed STH.

-    1. Request an inclusion proof into the current STH for the SCT for the SMH.
+    1. Request an inclusion proof into the current STH for the SCT of the SMH.

 ## Account Audit